JohnObla/kafka/README.md

 15. Learned and Consumers and Consumer Groups

-16. Learned about delivery Semantics for Consumers; At most once, At least once, Exactly once (🤩)
+16. Learned about Consumer Offsets and Delivery Semantics; At most once, At least once, Exactly once (🤩)

-17.
+17. Learned about Broker Discovery

+18. Learned about how Zookeper manages Kafka's brokers

+19. Learned about the Kafka Guarantees 📜

+    1. Messages are appended to a topic-partition in the order they are sent

+    2. Consumers read messages in the order stored in a topic-partition

+    3. With a replication factor of N, producers and consumers can tolerate up to N-1 brokers being down _(N ≥ 3 is best, as a broker can be taken down for maintenance while another can go down unexpectedly)_

+    4. As long as the number of partitions remains constant for a topic, the same key will always go to the same partition